EasyEngine/docs/handbook/admin-tools.md

 # Admin Tools in EasyEngine v4

-In EasyEngine v4, we have support for following tools to help site administrators:
+In EasyEngine v4, we have support for following tools to help site administrators.
+These admin-tools needs to be enabled/disabled per site:

  * [opcache-gui](#opcache-gui)
  * [phpinfo](#phpinfo)